 In California, employers must pay their workers an hourly rate of at least $11.
 However, some employers try to avoid paying their employees even this small figure.
 If your employer is not paying the minimum wage to which you are entitled, you deserve to seek compensation and hold them accountable.

-Moon & Yang, APC, advocates for workers in Los Angeles and elsewhere in California whose employers have violated minimum wage laws or other wage and hour laws.
+Moon Law Group, PC, advocates for workers in Los Angeles and elsewhere in California whose employers have violated minimum wage laws or other wage and hour laws.
 We can work to ensure that you receive the minimum wage, obtain back pay for your past work and recover compensation for your damages.

 Understanding California’s Minimum Wage Laws

 - Employers with 25 or fewer employees must pay a minimum wage of $11 per hour